pachyderm/docs-content/staging/prepare-data/mount-volume.md

       directory, you need to change those to `/data`.

 {{% notice info %}}
-Pachyderm has no notion of the files stored in the mounted directory before it is mounted to Pachyderm.
-Moreover, if you have mounted a network share to which you write files from other than Pachyderm sources, Pachyderm does not guarantee the provenance of those changes.
+{{% productName %}} has no notion of the files stored in the mounted directory before it is mounted to {{% productName %}}.
+Moreover, if you have mounted a network share to which you write files from other than {{% productName %}} sources, {{% productName %}} does not guarantee the provenance of those changes.
 {{% /notice %}}